Skip to main content

 After completing this unit, you'll be able to:

-• Understand basic OAuth terminology.
+• Explain basic OAuth terminology.

 Secure authentication is essential for enterprise applications running on mobile devices.
 OAuth 2.0, the industry-standard protocol, enables secure authorization for access to a customer’s data, without handing out the username and password.
-It is often described as the valet key of software access.
+It’s often described as the valet key of software access.
 A valet key restricts access to certain features of your car.
 For example, a parking attendant can’t open the trunk or glove compartment using a valet key.

 Mobile app developers can quickly and easily embed the Salesforce OAuth 2.0 implementation.
 The implementation uses an HTML view to collect the username and password, which are then sent to the server.
 The server returns a session token and a persistent refresh token that are stored on the device for future interactions.

-OAuth Terminology
+Get Familiar with OAuth Terminology

 Note